This was originally published on Sept. 10, 2019.

 It’s part feeling, part taste.

-Research from NPD shows buyers of pumpkin-spice lattes visit those chains twice as much in the season and buy ten percent more.READ MORE: Hospitality Industry Getting Creative To Quickly Attract Staff As Restrictions Lift
+Research from NPD shows buyers of pumpkin-spice lattes visit those chains twice as much in the season and buy ten percent more.READ MORE: With Natural Gas Prices Rising, What Are Efficient Ways To Keep Out The Cold?

 In 1934, McCormick and Company came up with pumpkin pie spice with the idea it would help people make better tasting pumpkin pies.